SamuelSlavka/flappy-bird-backend/README.md

 ## Description
-Nest backend with auth and stuff
+Nestjs backend with auth and stuff

 ## Installation